-I reached the intersection with the main road at Sakauchi around 10.30am and continued west, passing another of the fancy henro huts (17 – Susaki).
-I hope I get a chance to sleep in one these.
+I reached the intersection with the main road at Sakauchi around 10.30 am and continued west, passing another of the fancy henro huts (17 – Susaki).
+I hope I get a chance to sleep in one of these.

 Reaching Susaki City far earlier than expected at noon I passed an enormous industrial facility with pipelines which went on for more than a kilometre.
 Was it a power station or something else?

 I had considered stopping at the Kawauso no Sato Susaki michi-no-eki (road station) but, since I was so early and still had enough energy, pressed onwards following a road parallel to the Kochi Expressway.

 At this point, the trail takes you through a number of long road tunnels which is probably my least favourite thing about the whole pilgrimage since it’s nerve-wracking and dangerous.
 Luckily there are a couple of detours you can take to avoid the longest of them.

 Thankfully I soon reached the Yakezaka-tōge Pass which is forest the whole way.
 There were actually a lot of spots along this section where landslides had partially destroyed the path but nothing impassable.

 At this point, I had covered 35km and I noticed that my left big toe had gone numb.
 Stopping to take a look everything seemed fine so I hobbled on.

 Just outside Naka-tosa Town I stopped at a Lawson combini for some dinner (there didn’t seem to be anywhere else) and realised as I spoke to the store clerk that they were the only person I’d spoken to today except for the hotel manager.
 I’m in quite a remote spot now and there don’t seem to be many walking henro.